ambisign-gavin/react-native-swipe-item/README.md

 ## Usage

-You can use the `SwipeButtonsContainer` to wrap buttons that you want to show when user swipe the item, and pass it to props.
+You can use the `SwipeButtonsContainer` to wrap buttons that you want to show when users swipe the item, and pass it to props.

 ```javascript
 import { SwipeItem, SwipeButtonsContainer } from 'react-native-swipe-item';